serkan-kara/panteon/readme.md

     - this endpoint will reset all data and start fresh week

 2) http://localhost:5000/api/manage/nextDay
-    - this endpoint will move to next day
+    - this endpoint will move to next day, after 7 days this will reset back to start

 3) http://localhost:5000/api/manage/endWeek
-    - this endpoint will end the week and distribute prize money to players on MONGODB
+    - this endpoint will end the week and distribute prize money to players on MONGODB.
+Note: endweek doesn't reset to fresh week. you need to manually start new week. it could be done but it's a choice to not make it complex.
 ```

 There is also node-cron module installed for task schedules.
 You can manage project manually from endpoints or use scheduled tasks.
 If you want to enable / disable node-cron module you can comment / uncomment below code inside config/db.js